renesas/ble-sdk10-da1459x-examples/features/da1459x_rtc_example/README.md

 The template contains build configurations for executing it from RAM or eFLASH.

-- `DA1459X-00-Debug_eFLASH`.
+- `DA14592-00-Debug_eFLASH`.
 The project is built to  run from eFLASH.
 The executable is built with debug (-Og) information.
+- `DA14592-00-Release_eFLASH`.
+The project is built to run from eFLASH.
+The executable is built with no debug information and size optimization (-Os).
-- `DA1469X-00-Debug_RAM`.
-The project is built to run from RAM.
+- `DA14594-00-Debug_eFLASH`.
+The project is built to  run from eFLASH.
 The executable is built with debug (-Og) information.
-- `DA1459X-00-Release_eFLASH`.
+- `DA14594-00-Release_eFLASH`.
 The project is built to run from eFLASH.
 The executable is built with no debug information and size optimization (-Os).

 Note: By default serial output information is printed on the console.
 To disable printing set the following flag to (0): DBG_SERIAL_CONSOLE